studentgpt/cof_test_data/README.md

 - The **right panel** is for **generating addition lists**.
 Here, you can create sequences for adding monomers or other materials during the reaction process.

-To modify the **internal parameters** of different COFs (which are obtained through experimental measurements and reaction pathway analysis), click on the **`Load COF parameters`** button.
+To modify the **internal parameters** of different COFs (which are obtained through experimental measurements and reaction pathway analysis), click on the **`Set COF parameters`** button.
 This allows you to adjust various COF-related settings based on the data you have.

 Additionally, by clicking on the options in the list, you can generate different types of **monomer addition lists**, which can be used to guide the experimental procedure based on the sequence type (e.g., constant sequence, geometric progression, etc.).